RealyStupid/RealyStupid/README.md

 ## What I'm Working On

-- Contributing to RootThisBox.org: https://github.com/Root-This-Box/RootTheBox-bot
+- Contributing to RootThisBox.org by creating a discord bot: https://github.com/Root-This-Box/RootTheBox-bot
+- Contributing to RootThisBox.org by assisting on the main site: https://github.com/Root-This-Box/rootthisbox
 - Teaching myself cybersecurity

 <div align="center">